peacey/split-vpn/README.md

     /mnt/data/split-vpn/vpn/updown.sh br0 up mycomputer
     ```

-      * If you need to bring down the WireGuard tunnel and resume normal Internet access to your forced clients, run the following commands in this folder:
+      * If you need to bring down the tunnel and resume normal Internet access to your forced clients, run the following commands in this folder:

       ```sh
       cd /mnt/data/split-vpn/nexthop/mycomputer